-Use a Lab-Grown Diamond
+Use a Lab Grown Diamond

-The only significant differences are, unlike mined diamonds, lab diamonds are totally eco-friendly, and have essentially zero chance of being used to finance conflict throughout the world.
+The only significant differences are, unlike mined diamonds, lab diamonds are eco-friendly and have zero chance of being used to finance conflict worldwide.
 They’re just one way to feel good about the diamond engagement rings you buy!

 Go Rose Gold

-White gold and yellow gold (both available from Clean Origin in 14K and 18K), and platinum will always go down as the timeless, classic choices when it comes to the band.
+White gold and yellow gold (both available from Clean Origin in 14K and 18K) and platinum will always go down as the timeless, classic choices for the band.
 Classic is lovely, but it may not get your diamond ring all the attention it deserves.

-It does not tack on any extra price compared to other gold alloys, but rose gold has a lovely pink hue that earned it its name.
-Rose gold’s color is a similar tone to Millennial Pink and can add some lovely blush tones to your diamond ring.
-The color, while at first seeming to be a trend, just is not going away!
-Now rose gold is even popular in men’s traditional diamond rings.
+It does not tack on any extra price compared to other gold alloys but has a lovely pink hue that earned it its name.
+Rose gold’s color is similar to Millennial Pink and can add some gorgeous blush tones to your diamond ring.
+The color looks great with any skin tone and outfit, making perfect jewelry for everyday wear.

 Go with a Unique Diamond Shape

 Classic diamond engagement rings are centered around the magnificent and breathtaking diamond.
 But, while round diamonds, princess diamonds, and emerald diamonds are among the most commonly used in engagement rings, they’re certainly not your only options for your center stone.

-Additionally, marquise diamonds have a lengthening effect, making the fingers they’re worn on seem longer and thinner.
-And, because marquise diamonds use the brilliant cut, their shine is almost unmatched, making them perfect for couples who want non-traditional engagement rings that really bring out the brilliance.
+Additionally, marquise diamonds have a lengthening effect, making the fingers they are worn on seem longer and thinner.
+And, because they use the brilliant cut, their shine is almost unmatched, making them perfect for couples who want nontraditional engagement rings that really bring out the brilliance.

 Asscher-Cut Diamond Engagement Rings

-Your center stone can be something people see flash from far away with an Asscher diamond.
-And, thanks to newer cutting techniques, modern Asscher diamonds have 74 facets.
-That means increased brilliance, for an alternative engagement ring solution that’s sure to dazzle.
+Your center stone can be something people see the flash from far away with an Asscher diamond.
+Thanks to newer cutting techniques, modern Asscher diamonds have 74 facets.
+That means increased brilliance for an alternative engagement ring solution that’s sure to dazzle.

 One Way to Say ‘I Love You’ with a Diamond Ring: Heart-Shaped Diamonds

-They also look great as a solitaire center stone stone, so don’t feel like you have to jazz them up with a bunch of other diamonds.
-Of course, we dare to dream about someone having a heart shaped diamond center stone with some heart shaped side stones as well!
+They also look great as a solitaire center stone, so don’t feel like you have to jazz them up with a bunch of other diamonds.
+Of course, we dare to dream about someone having a heart-shaped diamond center stone with some heart-shaped side stones as well!

 Make the Setting Your Own

 Of course, you can always go with the classic prong setting that is timeless and simple.
 Or you can use your setting to highlight things such as your beloved’s favorite flower.
 Maybe a setting in the shape of a crown could provide a daily reminder of just how special your loved one is.

 Think Outside the Box

 Much like many traditional wedding bands, stoneless engagement rings are classy, understated, and timeless.
-And if you’re worried that leaving out the diamond will mean settling for something plain, you should know that many no-stone bands feature intricate detailing, braiding, and engraving.
+If you’re worried that leaving out the diamond will mean settling for something plain, then you should know that many no-stone bands feature intricate detailing, braiding, and engraving.

 Rings are the most obvious piece of jewelry to represent the marriage union, but they’re not the only option available.
 For those who work with their hands (and for those who just aren’t interested in rings), consider other diamond jewelry.

 From choosing a lab-grown diamond to going with an outside-the-box setting, there are nearly infinite ways to show your commitment.
-After all, every love is unique and personal… just like your ring should be.
+After all, every love is unique and personal, just like your ring should be.

 Is a Non-Diamond Engagement Ring a Good Choice?

-An opal ring for example may have a high price tag and have a short life span when exposed to water, lotion, hand oils, and other daily dirt.
-Fragile stones beware, but if you are willing to research scratch-resistant stones or spend lots of time thinking about the Mohs scale, it may get you a unique style.
+An opal ring, for example, may have a high price tag and a short life span when exposed to water, lotion, hand oils, and other daily dirt.
+Fragile stones, beware, but if you are willing to research scratch-resistant stones or spend lots of time thinking about the Mohs scale, it may get you a unique style.